Ha Giang Loop In Vietnam – All You Need To Know [2023]

 As I mentioned earlier, I recommend spending one night in Ha Giang before you depart on the 3-day adventure and most accommodations will likely have motorbike rental services or at least be able to point you in the right direction of where to get one.

-Also, if you are traveling with a lot of luggage you are invited to leave your big bags at your accommodation and just take a small daypack on your 3-day journey.
+If you are traveling with a lot of luggage, you’ll be able to leave your big bags at your accommodation and just take a small daypack on your 3-day journey.

-Below is a list of scooters and motorbikes that are generally available for rent and approximately how much they cost:
+Below is a list of scooters and motorcycles available for rent and approximately how much they cost:

 • Semi-automatic scooters: $7 per day